-Motor vehicle dealers are required to have a surety bond as part of their licensing requirements in Louisiana.
+Motor vehicle dealers in Louisiana are required to have a surety bond as part of their licensing requirements.
 Auto Dealer Bonds are used by Louisiana as a tool to ensure financial stability and accountability for licensed vehicle dealers.

 There is no better partner than Jet Insurance Company when it comes to surety bonds.
-Get a quote in minutes and save on your bond requirement!
+Get a quote in minutes and save on your bond!

 There are over a dozen different license types regulated by two different commissions: